contentauth/c2pa-c/docs/working-stores.md

 builder.add_ingredient(ingredient_json, "image/jpeg", ingredient_stream);
 ingredient_stream.close();

+// An ingredient can also be added from an ingredient archive,
+// for instance if the original file is not available anymore, but you
+// have an archived ingredient (1 ingredient per archive) at hand.
+// The JSON parameter would then override what was in the archive and would be used for
+// The ingredient added to the working store.
+// builder.add_ingredient(ingredient_json, "applciation/c2pa", ingredient archive);

-// Sign - ingredients become part of the manifest store builder.sign("new_asset.jpg", "signed_asset.jpg", signer);
+// Sign: ingredients become part of the manifest store builder.sign("new_asset.jpg", "signed_asset.jpg", signer);
 ```